 2. Scope.
 The term is heavily associated with diagnostics i.e. it has a very narrow scope.
 It does not sit nicely with the increasingly important long-term maintenance of patients – crucial when you consider this is mostly a slow-growing and therefore highly prevalent disease.

 3. Confusion.
-The term ‘Zebra’ is not exclusively used by the Neuroendocrine Cancer community, it can be, and is used by, other cancers which quite often leads to confusion.
+The term ‘Zebra’ is not exclusively used by the Neuroendocrine Cancer community, it can be, and is used by, other conditions which quite often leads to confusion.

 4. Relevance.
 The term is inextricably linked to rare diseases and as we all now know, NETs are no longer rare.
 Anyone who says that the group of diseases called Neuroendocrine Tumors (or Neuroendocrine Neoplasms to use the correct scientific term) is rare, is clearly out of touch with the latest incidence and prevalence data (….or chooses to ignore for their own agenda).